The Lisboa Card, also known as the Lisbon Card, is an official tourist card for short visits. Lisboa Tourist Card is a huge time and money saver.

 You can order the card online before arriving in Lisbon.
 You can buy a Lisbon Card for 24, 48, or 72 hours periods.

 Check the following guide to learn more about the Lisboa Card.

 What are the Benefits of the Lisboa Card?

-- You can use a Lisboa Card in all public transportation in Lisbon.
-This means that it is valid in all the lines including buses, trains, metro, trams, and funiculars.
-So, it offers unlimited rides for these transportations.
+- You can use a Lisboa Card for all public transportation in Lisbon.
+This means that it is valid on all the lines including buses, trains, metro, trams, and funiculars.
+So, it offers unlimited rides for this transportation.
 Thus, you won’t need to buy an extra Lisbon transportation card to travel.

-- Trains to Cascais and Sintra are also for free.
+- Trains to Cascais and Sintra are also free.

-- It offers a 25 percent discount if you want to take the Aerobus.
+- Lisboa card offers a 25 percent discount if you want to take the Aerobus.
 The bus takes you from the airport to the city center.

 - Discounts and deals are also available for the nighttime.

 - The fast-track entrances are available in certain destinations in Lisbon.
 National Archaeology Museum, Belém Tower, Ajuda Palace, and Jerónimos Monastery are some of them.
 You can use your card at machines for fast entrance to these places without waiting in line.

 - You can visit tens of museums, UNESCO World Heritage Sites, and other tourist sights.